rckoepke/LatexTemplates/README.md

 # LatexTemplates
 Latex Templates for Discrete Math, MATH 3336 at University of Houston.
-I reccomend using https://www.swiftlatex.com/ ... or viewing this at https://www.overleaf.com/read/vzjvddhwcgrr
+I recommend using https://www.swiftlatex.com/ ... or viewing this at https://www.overleaf.com/read/vzjvddhwcgrr

 This is a LaTeX template that conforms to the standards required by Dr. Irina Perepelitsa at the University of Houston for MATH 3336 - Discrete Math.
 I created it entirely from scratch, and designed it specifically to be easy to use by other students.